sketch-hq/SketchAPI/docs-website/pages/cli-export.md

 sketchtool export artboards path/to/document.sketch
 ```

 will export all the artboards in the document, regardless of their exportable status.
 If the artboards have been set to Exportable, SketchTool will export all the sizes and formats.
-Otherwise, they'll be exported at 1x in PNG format by default, You can specify a custom format or size using command line options:
+Otherwise, they'll be exported at 1x in PNG format by default, You can specify a custom format or size using command-line options:

 ```
 sketchtool export artboards path/to/document.sketch --formats=jpg